tcoopman/trenches/README.md

 5. players get new money for ... (units killed, damage done,...)
 6. Check for winner/loser

+There are still some problems with this game loop.
+If units first move and then fire, units may have passed each other, should they then fire backwards?
+Should the collision detect this.
+Thus a better game loop needs to be implemented.
+It think this can be solved by moving and detect collisions at the same time, thus:

+1. Move units at the same time, detect collisions and update after collisions
+2. Fire units at the same time and update units after firing
+3. players get new money for...
+4. check for winner/loser

+We could also decide that units first fire and then move?

 ## Getting started

 To start your Phoenix server: